xinwenfu/GenCyber/Networking/README.md

 How can the server understand our message?
 This is a where the network protocols play their roles.
 To talk with a server, our computer and the server must have a common language.
-The common language is is the protocol, which defines the rules of the communication, the procedures and the format of the data.
+The common language is the protocol, which defines the rules, the procedures of the communication and the format of the data.

 For example, here is an example HTTP request message sent by a web browser to a web server (www.aol.com).